LeninJimenezTorres/Git/index.md

 ```markdown
     git checkout -b NewBranchName
 ```
-To change the branch branch
+To change to other branch
 ```markdown
     git checkout BranchName
 ```